AlexandraEL9/KIS-MS4/README.md

 - **Favourites App**: Logged-in users can save their favourite products to a personalized favourites list, making it easy to find and purchase their preferred sweets.
 - **Reviews App**: Users can view reviews left by other customers on product pages.
 Registered users can write, edit, and delete their own reviews to share their experiences with others.
 - **Staff Product Management**: Staff users with superuser privileges can add new products, edit existing product details, and manage product information directly within the site through a secure admin interface.
+- **Toast Messages**: The site utilises *Toast Messages* throughout the site to keep users informad as to the success/ or failure of user actions.
+For example, a success model with the bag details when adding items to the bag, success or error messages when adding reviews or products and info messages when appropriate, for example *You are now editing___*.
+The use of *toast messages* is key for users to be confident in the completion of actions on the site.

 #### Home App
 - **Navigation**: Users can easily access product categories, the shopping bag, their profile, Newsletter Subscription and their favourites page.
 The navigation also includes a **Search Bar** for quick product searches.